amirshark/naluri-space-app/README.md

-# 🌞 Naluri Mobile Coding Challenge: Solar System π Calculator
+# Naluri Mobile Coding Challenge – Frontend (React Native)

 ## 🚀 Introduction

-The **Naluri space project** is investigating how we could model the solar system.
-As a first step, this project calculates the circumference of the Sun using a dynamically computed value of Pi (π) that increases in precision over time.
-The solution consists of a backend server that continuously calculates Pi and a mobile app that displays real-time solar system data using this value.
+This is the mobile frontend for the Naluri Tech Assessment project.
+It simulates a space mission system UI that calculates and visualizes the value of Pi to increasing precision, and applies it in planetary circumference estimations.
+Built with **React Native + Expo**, it connects to a custom backend API that performs Pi calculations and supports interactive controls and real-time visualization.

 ---

-## ✨ Features
+## 📱 App Features

-### 🧠 Backend Server
+### 🧮 Pi Dashboard
-- Calculates Pi to increasing decimal accuracy (e.g., 3 → 3.1 → 3.14 …).
+- Displays live Pi value with improving accuracy (e.g. 3 → 3.1 → 3.14 → …).
-- Saves and serves the most accurate computed value.
-- Exposes HTTP API to:
-  - Get latest Pi value.
-  - Start calculation.
-  - Pause calculation.
-  - Reset Pi to base state.

-### 📱 React Native Mobile App
-#### Screen 1: **Pi Calculator Dashboard**
-- Displays the current value of Pi and its accuracy.
-- Start, Pause, Reset controls.
-- Progress bar visualizing precision.
+- Progress bar visualizing current decimal accuracy.
-- Live polling every 2 seconds from the backend.

-#### Screen 2: **Solar System Calculator**
+- Control buttons: `Start`, `Pause`, `Reset`.
+- Themed with a sci-fi look using `react-native-paper`.

+### 🌍 Solar System Calculator
-- Calculates circumferences of the Sun, Earth, and Mars.
+- Displays calculated circumferences of Sun, Earth, and Mars based on current Pi.
+- Unit toggle (km ↔ mi).
+- Values update in real-time as Pi improves.
+- Visual bar comparison of planet sizes (optional).

+### 🕒 Pi History Page
+- Shows a timeline of Pi values calculated over time.
-- Switch between **km** and **miles**.
+- Useful for debugging and historical insight.
-- Visual comparisons using styled text/bars.
-- Reacts immediately to Pi changes.
+- Available as a separate screen.

+### 🎨 UI & Theming
+- Custom sci-fi themed color palette.
+- Responsive UI components via `react-native-paper`.
+- Dark/light mode ready via dynamic theme provider.

-### ⚙️ State Management & UX
+### 🧠 State Management
-- Global state using Zustand.
-- State persistence using AsyncStorage.
+- Powered by `zustand` and `AsyncStorage`.
-- Cross-screen reactivity.
+- Cross-screen shared state with reactivity.
+- Fully persistent across app restarts.
-- Optimistic UI updates and error handling.
+- Optimistic UI with graceful error handling.
-- Offline-safe with resume support.

-### 🎨 UI & Theme
+### 🔠 Fonts & Splash
-- Sci-Fi inspired dark/light theme using React Native Paper.
-- Smooth splash screen that waits for fonts + minimum 5s delay.
-- Tab navigation with icons.
-- Custom app icon and splash assets via [IconKitchen](https://icon.kitchen/).
+- Custom fonts loaded before app starts.
+- Splash screen remains visible for at least 5 seconds or until assets are ready.

 ---